mukerjee/nes-2a03/README.md

 # nes-2a03-cpp-backup
-Implementation of the nes' 2a03 processor and audio for macOS.
-Eventually want to build a tracker for macOS using this library.
+NES 2A03 CPU and APU implementation for macOS.
+Eventually I want to build a tracker for macOS using this library.

 Contributors:
 Matt Mukerjee